5h1ngy/pkg-fe-react-goblin-system/docs/getting-started.md

 }
 ```

-`CssBaseline` injects the global reset, typography stack, scrollbar styling, and smooth scroll behaviour that mirror the portfolio.
+`CssBaseline` injects the global reset, typography stack, scrollbar styling, and smooth scroll behaviour that mirror the core Goblin design language.

 ## 4. Compose with components